umshere/ai-resume-screening-system/README.md

 ```

 3. Set up your environment variables:
-   - Copy to and fill in your API keys and other configurations.
+   - Copy `.env.example` to `.env` and fill in your API keys and configurations.
-   - You can use the [.env.sample](.env.sample) file to adjust your own environment variables.
+   - You can use the [.env.example](.env.example) file to adjust your own environment variables.
 Rename the file to `.env` and change each one with your own data.

 ### Quickstart